GodotWorkshop

 Creating the Main Scene

-Lets now create our main scene where its all gonna come together.
-First create a new scene with a unit Node as the root node.
-Next lets add in our dino, ground, and backgrounds scenes.
+First create a new scene with a unit plain Node as the root node.
+Next lets add in our dino, ground, and backgrounds scenes that we just made.
 We can do that by clicking the chain button next to the plus sign in the hierarchy.
 Make sure while adding that they are correctly orded so the dinosaur is in front of the ground, which is in front of the background.
 Additionally, to make sure the dinosaur is always at the front, we can go back to the dino scene and by clicking the movie icon next to the node and change the Z-Index property in Ordering to be 1.
 This will ensure that it is positioned in fron of everything that has a Z-Index less than it and everything is 0 by default.
-After that, lets add a Camera2D node which will allow us to see when we play the game.
-Change its transform position property to be 576 x and 324 y so that the camera is center on the screen.
-After doing this, we can save the scene and run the game!
-You should be able to see all the sprites we just setup on the screen.

 Screenshot 2025-02-06 at 10 54 42 PM